Indianapolis Juvenile Correctional Facility: Notable Incidents: 1914-2009

 In 1914, one girl in the school lost her life to a diphtheria epidemic which sickened forty-six other girls.
 The school first started a parole system in 1926.
 On September 10, 1964, the Indiana State Police were dispatched to the school in order to stop a riot that involved 200 girls.
 A Grand Jury started an investigation of the riot, and discovered that there were many factors that led to the incident, including homosexuality, drug usage, and a lack of respect for the school's superintendent.
 The school also had 65 girls escape during this time.
 In 1985, some girls filed a lawsuit against the school alleging that the school had made them stay in their cells wearing nothing but socks and underwear, but this charge was later dropped.

 In 1996, the facility was renamed the Indianapolis Juvenile Correctional Facility.
 Despite the name change, the facility functioned as an all-girls school until January 2006, when juvenile males were moved onto the same grounds from the former Indiana Boys' School in Plainfield, Indiana (though they were later removed from the facility, making it all-female once again).

 On July 7, 2009, Department of Corrections Commissioner Buss announced that Indianapolis Juvenile Correctional Facility's population would move to a site near a state hospital in Madison, Indiana ending the 102 years as the Indiana Girls School.
 The Indiana Women's Prison, located Downtown Indianapolis, moved to the old Girls School to accommodate overcrowding.
 Some male inmates located near the Plainfield Correctional Facility were moved into the old Women's Prison downtown.
 All the changes were made by the end of 2009.

 Inmate Population

-Currently, the Indianapolis Juvenile Correctional Facility houses only females, the majority of which are between the ages of 14–16 years, approximately 60% Caucasian, 35% African-American, and 5% other.
+Currently, the Indianapolis Juvenile Correctional Facility houses only females, the majority of which are between the ages of 14 and 16 years, approximately 60% Caucasian, 35% African-American, and 5% other.

 Buildings and Grounds

 There is a maximum security unit, an intake orientation unit, and a special needs unit.
 The facility has an administration building, thirteen single-story housing units, infirmary, dining hall, and school.
 There is also a gymnasium and a sanatorium in the recreation building.
-During the years of 2002-2003, the facility added a perimeter fence along with renovations to the cooking, dining, housing, visitation, and health care facilities.
+During the years of 2002–2003, the facility added a perimeter fence along with renovations to the cooking, dining, housing, visitation, and health care facilities.